TendsToInfinity/Brine-task/README.md

 # Brine-task
+ task to deploy a Python application with Docker, AWS ECR, ECS, and CodePipeline.

 Prepare your environment
-STEP 1 -
+STEP 1 - Install AWS CLI and Docker
 Install AWS CLI and Docker on your local machine.
 Make sure to configure AWS CLI with your AWS credentials.

-Create a repository in Amazon ECR (Elastic Container Registry)
+Create a repository in Amazon ECR (Elastic Container Registry):

-This is where you will push your Docker image.
-Run the following command in your terminal: aws ecr create-repository --repository-name my-repo
+aws ecr create-repository --repository-name my-repo

 STEP 2 -
 Build your Docker image and push it to ECR

 First, create a Dockerfile in the root of your project:
-FROM python:3.8-slim-buster

-WORKDIR /app

-COPY . .

-RUN pip install -r requirements.txt

-CMD ["python", "main.py"]

 This Dockerfile starts with a Python 3.10 image, sets the working directory to /app, copies the current directory into the container, installs any requirements, and then runs main.py.

-Then, build your Docker image: docker build -t my-python-app . docker run -it --rm --name my-running-app my-python-app You can also run your test cases in a similar way, but with the command to run your tests in the Dockerfile, like so:
+Then, build your Docker image: docker build -t my-python-app .

+docker run -it --rm --name my-running-app my-python-app

+You can also run your test cases in a similar way, but with the command to run your tests in the Dockerfile, like so:
-FROM python:3.10

-WORKDIR /app

-COPY . .

-RUN pip install -r requirements.txt

-CMD ["python", "-m", "unittest", "main.py"]

-Now build the docker image -
+Now build the docker image for test cases - docker build -t testcases .

-docker build -t my-python-tests . docker run -it --rm --name my-running-tests my-python-tests
+docker run -it --rm --name my-running-tests testcases

 Alternatively, you could use docker-compose to simplify the running of your application and tests.
 For this, you'd need to create a docker-compose.yml file: